 promotes the global development and practical application of human

 The annual Buffalo Intellectual Property Law Journal publishes articles pertaining to intellectual property.
-As technology becomes increasingly important in today's world, BIPLJ will continue to publish articles addressing the legal issues of intellectual property and serve as an academic resource to the Western New York legal community.
+As technology becomes increasingly important in today's world, BIPLJ publishes articles that address the legal issues of intellectual property, and serve as an academic resource to the Western New York legal community.

 The Buffalo Law Review, published since 1951, publishes 5 issues per year, with each issue containing articles from scholars, practitioners, and judges.
 The Law Review also publishes member-written pieces on contemporary legal issues.